oontop/client-dashborad/README.md

 - **PostCSS**: Tool for transforming CSS with JavaScript plugins.
 - **Autoprefixer**: PostCSS plugin to parse CSS and add vendor prefixes.

 ## Getting Started

 1. **Install Dependencies**: Run `npm i` to install all required dependencies.
 2. **Run the Client**: Use `npm run dev` to start the client on baseUrl = "http://localhost:8080/api/v1".

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-© 2024 Eliyahu Levi All Rights Reserved.
+© 2025 OONTOP-Health All Rights Reserved.